opf/openproject/frontend/doc/OVERVIEW.md

 ## Using `index.js` to define modules

 Most directories contain an `index.js` defining what is actually required in the build process.
-The `index.js` can be seen as a sort of manifest defining what gets included and what not. __However__ this is slightly misleading, as the code in `index.js` is actually functional, definiing many `angular` modules.
+The `index.js` can be seen as a manifest defining what gets included and what not. _However_ this is slightly misleading, as the code in `index.js` is actually functional, defining many `angular` modules.

 ### Example: `timeEntries`